DylanDijk/truncFVAR/README.md

 ## Corresponding code to simulation results

-To add here, the scripts and corresponding figure and table numbers
+To add here, the scripts and corresponding figure and table numbers.

+Maybe also remove or move Example section.